Noise signatures for determining chiral Majorana fermion modes: Introduction

-\textit{Introduction.---} Chiral Majorana fermions, whose antiparticles are themselves {\cite{Majorana1937}}, have attracted extensive study interest in recent years for their potential application in fault-tolerant quantum computation {\cite{Elliott2015,Alicea2012,Beenakker2013,Stern2010,Simon2008,KITEAV2003,Sarma2005,Freedman2005,Lian2017}}.
-Viewed as the edge states of a topological superconductor (TSC), they were widely proposed to exist in the $\nu=5/2$ quantum Hall state {\cite{Moore1991,Read2000}}, the intrinsic $p$-wave superconductor ${\mathrm{Sr}}_{2}{\mathrm{RuO}}_{4}$ {\cite{Sarma2006}}, topological insulator or strong spin orbital coupled semiconductor-superconductor heterostructures {\cite{Fu2008,Lutchyn2010}}, iron-based superconductors {\cite{Wang20151,Xu20161,Wu20161}}, and cold atom systems {\cite{Gurarie2005,Tewari2007}}.
+Chiral Majorana fermions, whose antiparticles are themselves {\cite{Majorana1937}}, have attracted extensive studies in recent years for their potential application in fault-tolerant quantum computation {\cite{Elliott2015,Alicea2012,Beenakker2013,Stern2010,Simon2008,KITEAV2003,Sarma2005,Freedman2005,Lian2017}}.
+Viewed as the edge states of a topological superconductor (TSC), they were widely proposed to exist in the $\nu=5/2$ quantum Hall state {\cite{Moore1991,Read2000}}, the intrinsic $p$-wave superconductor ${\mathrm{Sr}}_{2}{\mathrm{RuO}}_{4}$ {\cite{Sarma2006}}, topological insulator or the strong spin orbital coupled semiconductor-superconductor heterostructures {\cite{Fu2008,Lutchyn2010}}, iron-based superconductors {\cite{Wang20151,Xu20161,Wu20161}}, and cold atom systems {\cite{Gurarie2005,Tewari2007}}.

 In 2010, Qi {\textit{et al.}} proposed that a quantum anomalous Hall (QAH) insulator proximitied to an $s$-wave superconductor is also a promising candidate to realize a TSC {\cite{Qi2010}}.
-To detect them experimentally, a transport measurement in a sandwich structure formed by QAH insulator-TSC-QAH insulator will find half quantized conductance plateaus (HQCPs) as the reversal of external magnetic fields {\cite{Chung2011,Wang2015}}.
+To detect them experimentally, a transport measurement in a sandwich structure formed by QAH insulator-TSC-QAH insulator will find half quantized conductance plateaus (HQCPs) {\cite{Chung2011,Wang2015}}.
 Such a strategy was examined recently in a magnetic doped topological insulator thin film with the central region coated by an $s$-wave superconductor, and indeed the HQCPs are observed {\cite{He2017}}.